Snuffy2/keymaster-wiki/Troubleshooting.md

 # Troubleshooting

 ## Missing Sensors
-If you are not seeing your `User Code`, `Access Control`, `Alarm Type`, or `Alarm Level`, please note in `ozw` they are disabled by default as the preferred method is to use the `Home Security` sensor.
+If you are not seeing your `User Code`, `Access Control`, `Alarm Type`, or `Alarm Level`, please note in `ozw` and `zwave_js` they are disabled by default as the preferred method is to use the `Home Security` sensor.
 Enabling these sensors does not break anything and allows the automations to accurately process the lock information.
+If you can't find these sensors (enabled or disabled) and you are using the `zwave_js` integration, your lock notifications may be coming in as events and you can use `sensor.fake` when setting these sensor values during set up.

 ## Code Slots
 The code slots are updated every 5 seconds internally in Home Assistant, this method does not poll the lock and wake it up resulting in battery drain.